4C-multiphysics/4C/doc/readthedocs/introduction_solvers.rst

     SOLVER 2:
       SOLVER: "UMFPACK"

-For the case above, actually, one could also use ``LINEAR_SOLVER 1`` in the section ``SCALAR TRANSPORT DYNAMIC``; two solvers of the same kind would then still be used.
+For the case above, actually, one could also use ``LINEAR_SOLVER 1`` in the section ``SCALAR TRANSPORT DYNAMIC`` (and drop the definition of ``SOLVER 2`` entirely.

 Monolithic solution:
 ^^^^^^^^^^^^^^^^^^^^^

-If, on the other hand, the interaction of the physical fields is strong, the iterative procedure may converge only slowly (if at all), thus a so-called *monolithic solution*, solving all degrees of freedom simultaneously is beneficial.
-This solution type will be described in the following.

-The degrees of freedom of all physics appear in one linear system.
+If a monolithic solution scheme is used, the degrees of freedom of all physical fields are collected in a single vector of unknowns and, thus, result in a single linear system of equations.
-Since the stiffness factors of the different physics may be different by several orders of magnitude, and the coupling between the physics may again have a different magnitude, the linear system may be particularly ill-conditioned.
+Given the different nature of the individual fields in a monolithic system, it is not uncommon that the linear system is particularly ill-conditioned.

 For the monolithic solution of the multiphysics problem, an additional solver is needed for the monolithic approach, e.g., again for the SSI problem: